devitrylouis/devitrylouis.github.io/_posts/2019-01-02-community-detection.md

 <b>Resolution Limit of Modularity:</b>
 The method of modularity optimization may not detect communities with relatively small size, which depends on the total number of edges in the graph

+## Graphs cut and graph partitioning

+Let's consider an undirected graph $G=(V, E)$, which we want to bi-partition (divide nodes into two disjoint groups $A$, $B$).

+Our goal in this section will be to define formally what is a good partition of G and how can we efficiency detect such partitions.

+## Formal approach

+A <b>good partition</b> is one who maximize the number of within-group connections and minimize the number of between-group connections

+Express partitioning objectives as a function of the edge cut of the partition

+Cut: Set of edges across two groups:

+$$
+cut(A, B) = \sum_{i \in A , j \in B} w_{ij}
+$$

 # Community structure

 ## Community Structure of large-scale graphs